leaveyoustun/autonomous-turtlebot/README.md

   <br><em>RViz – left: camera feed used for line detection; right: filtered laser scan.</em>
 </p>

-> **Gate‑colour navigation (the forth challenge, where the robot has to pass through the gates based on their colours)** was started but not finished due to time constraints.
+> **Gate‑colour navigation (the fourth challenge, where the robot has to pass through the gates based on their colours)** was started but not finished due to time constraints.

 ---